themeselection/sneat-bootstrap-html-laravel-admin-template-free/README.md

 yarn
 ```

-5. To run the project, you need to run following command in the project directory.
+5. To run the project, you need to run the following command in the project directory.
 It will compile JavaScript and Styles.

 ```bash
 yarn dev